barseghyanartur/django-fobi/README.rst

 Define and register the form element plugin
 -------------------------------------------
 Step by step review of a how to create and register a plugin and plugin widgets.
-Note, that Fobi autodiscovers your plugins if you place them into a file named `fobi_form_elements.py` of any Django app listed in ``INSTALLED_APPS`` of your Django projects' settings module.
+Note, that `django-fobi` auto-discovers your plugins if you place them into a file named `fobi_form_elements.py` of any Django app listed in ``INSTALLED_APPS`` of your Django projects' settings module.

 path/to/sample_textarea/fobi_form_elements.py